 Elsewhere on the spectrum, perhaps you're a single woman who's always worked but who has also spent much time helping friends with their children.
 Perhaps you've invited them to stay overnight and weekends or even longer while their parents traveled.
 You may or may not have some college under your belt, but you want a change from office work, and you think you'd enjoy childcare work in another person's home.

-Your best bet may be to seek a local, live-out position in childcare, either full or part time.
+Your best bet may be to seek a local, live-out childcare job, either full or part time.
 Your local experience and availability will serve you well; you may even find a childcare job with a family that knows the friends you've been helping and will value their reference reports.
 If this turns into your first real experience in childcare, it will contribute to your resume for full time employment in childcare, letting you reach out beyond the immediate horizon.
 Meanwhile your experience will help you define a specialty of your own, whether live-out or live-in, full time or part time or as a temporary childcare professional or governess or even a baby nurse.
 You may want also to take college courses to hone your skills and professionalize your approach to childcare with learning about child development, as education is a close second to experience in the list of most desired attributes.

 Similar advice applies equally to younger applicants.
 The high school or college student who wants to aim for a career in childcare should take every opportunity to work with children.
 She should volunteer in the local lower school or at a hospital.
 She should learn how to organize birthday and Halloween parties, how to make something from nothing (simple crafts), and how to tell a story without having to look in a book.
 She should learn to read expressively, how to listen, and how to get children to talk to her.
 She should learn how to organize activities for every age child, for boys and for girls, for babies and for younger teens.

-Even for a certified teacher, the road to a good job in childcare includes work on a less formal, non-classroom basis.
+Even for a certified teacher, the road to a good childcare job includes work on a less formal, non-classroom basis.
 Just as raising someone else's children is not the same as raising one's own -- different household, different rules, different expectations -- teaching children within the walls of the private home is very different from teaching the same children within the structure of an established school system.
 There's no union, the classroom is not your own, and if you are a live-in chilcare pro, neither you nor the children get to "go home" at night.

-For the college student seeking a summer job or a break from school to pay for tuition, your commitment to education will attract families who value education, and any family that is willing to pay a chilcare worker a good salary is apt to be interested in education.
-Parents expect students to be open to their ideas and aspirations for their children, which can make a student an ideal candidate for a summer childcare provider.
+For the college student seeking a summer childcare job or a break from school to pay for tuition, your commitment to education will attract families who value education, and any family that is willing to pay a chilcare worker a good salary is apt to be interested in education.
+Parents expect students to be open to their ideas and aspirations for their children, which can make a student an ideal candidate for a summer childcare job.
 But just being in college does not make a childcare professional.
 You still need documented experience with children and their families to get the job you want.

 Someone awhile ago published an article entitled "The Myth of the Male Nanny."
 There's some truth in this.
 The occasional parent inquiring about the availability of male childcare professionals can sound wistful, curious, or gutsy, looking for a challenge.
 This beast is not entirely mythical, but close to it, just as men who teach nursery school are a rarity, but a reality.